-Mental Health First Aid's Instructor Training Programme
+Mental Health First Aid (MHFA) England's Instructor Training programme

-Mental Health First Aid's (MHFA) course was established to provide the non-expert with knowledge of the signs and symptoms of a range of mental health issues
+MHFA England training was established to provide the non-expert with knowledge of the signs and symptoms of a range of mental health issues

 Training programme details

-The courses provide people with knowledge of the signs and symptoms of a range of mental health issues and the confidence to intervene and guide a person to sources of professional support.
-Such early intervention can reduce distress, help to preserve life and empower a person experiencing mental ill health to access support for recovery.
+The courses provide people with skills such as non-judgemental listening and the knowledge and confidence to guide a person to appropriate sources of professional support.
+Such early intervention can reduce distress, help to preserve life, and empower a person experiencing mental ill health to get support for recovery.

-Over two million
+Over 4 million

-people have been trained globally in MHFA skills
+people have been trained in MHFA skills

 MHFA training courses have evolved globally, with licensed programmes in